DiNADO: Norm-Disentangled Neurally-Decomposed Oracles for Controlling Language Models: Methodology

+This shows that if $\mu$ is non-neglectable, as $\delta \rightarrow 0$, the variance of the gradient estimation process in vanilla NADO is highly impacted by the sparsity (represented by $\delta$) of the oracle function $C(\mathbf{x},\mathbf{y})$ and can lead to an inefficient training process due to the random detours caused by the noisy gradient from mini-batches.

-Specifically, we collect a \emph{set} (\emph{i.e.} the collection of \textbf{unique} elements) of decoded data as the truncation basis, and use the original distribution $p$ to assign a normalized weight for each of the unique basis samples.
+\paragraph{Tackling Insufficient Presentation of Distribution: Likelihood Re-weighting Importance Sampling.} \sidistoryline{Analyse the keypoints: the significant support of the gradient consists of two parts: those that C(x, y) = 1.0 and those such that C(x, y); Practically better choice: balance the number of real/negative samples, re-normalize with p(x) in-batch.} We now consider a better strategy for choosing a proxy distribution and perform importance sampling to reduce the variance of gradient.
+Since in practice, we can only collect a limited number of samples and the empirical distribution derived from the samples do not reflect the original distribution well.
+See Figure~\ref{fig:truncate_dist}.
+To mitigate this, we collect a \emph{set} (\emph{i.e.} the collection of \textbf{unique} elements) of decoded data as the dimensions we keep to represent the distribution, and use the original distribution $p$ to assign a normalized weight for each of the unique basis samples.
 In practice, this can be achieved by either running random sampling multiple times until having collected a sufficient number of unique samples or simply doing a beam search to approximately select the top-$K$ ($K$ is the sample size limit) of $p$ as the truncation basis.

-It it trivial to prove that this minimizes the $f_{KL}$ between the truncated distribution and original distribution.
+It is trivial to prove that this minimizes the $f_{KL}$ between the truncated distribution and original distribution.